Small BusinessesStart small, think big. Elevate your small-business shipping today.

 How Canadian service disruptions could affect your business

-On November 15, 2024, the Canadian Union of Postal Workers (CUPW) launched a nationwide strike, suspending all Canada Post services until December 16, 2024.
-With the strike now paused, existing collective agreements have been extended through May 22, 2025—ensuring no further disruptions until that date.
+On November 15th, the Canadian Union of Postal Workers (CUPW) began a national strike, resulting in a total shutdown of Canada Post operations until December 16, 2024.
+Collective agreements were reached that extended through May 22, 2025, which ensured no further disruptions until that date.

 At ShipStation, we understand the uncertainty this situation creates.
 We’re committed to keeping you informed, helping you plan ahead, and ensuring your shipping operations stay on track.
 We’re doing everything we can to support your business and maintain reliable delivery service.